Are you ready for the holidays?

 You’ll also be an easier target for viruses and bacteria.
 Aim for 6-8 hours per night.

 9 – Use your extended health benefits before they expire

 Book a therapeutic massage or relaxing acupuncture treatment.
 Both massage and acupuncture can reduce cortisol levels, increase pleasure hormones, and strengthen the immune system.

 Keep in mind that certificates for massage or acupuncture make great holiday gifts.

-Bond with your partner
+10 – Bond with your partner

-This will boost your immunity, reduce cortisol, and help you sleep.
-Cuddling and orgasms will release the favourite hormone, oxytocin.
-When you’re high on oxytocin, you can bet that you’ll handle stress much better.
+Cuddling releases our favourite love hormone, oxytocin.
+And, when you’re high on oxytocin, you can handle stress better.

 Learning how to manage stress is one of the most important factors in leading a healthy, balanced lifestyle.